het-tanis/prolug-labs/Hashicorp-Labs/001-install-vault/step1/text.md

 Your team has determined they need Vault to test in their Dev environment.
-Setup the hashicorp repo on Ubuntu and then install vault.
+Setup the Hashicorp repo on Ubuntu and then install vault.

 Configure Hashicorp repo.